• Skip to primary navigation

 side view close up of 3 Asian salads in a jar lined up on a white marble surface

-How to serve
+How to Serve

-When ready to eat, shake the jar to combine the ingredients and add to a large bed (about 3 to 4 cups) of mixed salad greens, chopped romaine lettuce or arugula.
+When ready to eat, shake the jar to combine the ingredients and add to a large bed (about 3 to 4 cups) of mixed salad greens, chopped romaine lettuce, or arugula.
 Enjoy!

 We hope you love this Asian Salad in a Jar, and that it becomes a meal prep favorite for you too.
 Please rate and leave a comment below.
-Be sure to share a picture on Instagram and tag us @danielfastrecipes so we can see your creation!
+Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!

 side view close up of three Asian salads in a jar lined up side by side